huntdatacenter/docs/docs/system-status.md

 # System status

-::: warning All systems
+::: tip All systems
+Operational.
+:::

+**2021-10-13 13:04** - Affected labs are migrated to new physical machines.

-**2021-10-13 12:20** - One physical machines hosting lab machine is reporting errors.
+**2021-10-13 12:20** - One physical lab host is reporting errors.
 We are investigating.
 Affected labs are notified.
-New update expected 14:30.
-:::

 <!--